 Shelley had already gotten her Bachelors degree in business to satisfy her parents and now she wanted to study massage therapy which was her passion.
 As an athlete, she had many occasions to benefit from massage which is where she gained her love of the work.

 The problem was, her parents didn’t want to pay for additional schooling and felt that she should get a job as an accountant or in finance.
 Working in a cubicle didn’t excite her.
 So she was faced with the challenge of having no money after 4 years of being a student.

 Being innovative, she went to other family members and friends who supported her dream and she sold advanced massage sessions for after she graduated.
 She raised her entire tuition by giving people gift cards for future sessions.
 Some people bought some for themselves and also gave them as gifts.

 She completed the program in 7 months, got her license and started working on the people who had sent her to school.
-She had a waiting clientelle, many who became clients and who gave her referrals, and within a very short time she had a thriving practice.
+She had a waiting clientele, many who became clients and who gave her referrals, and within a very short time, she had a thriving practice.

 Liz took the evening program so she could continue to work and after a year she had completed her first training and was able to get her license.
 This was just the beginning of a long relationship that was beneficial for both people.